tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Game class

-The game class contains the following methods and attributes:
+The Game class contains the following methods and attributes:

 ```python
 class Game: